What is Three Minute Thesis (3MT)

 3MT provides the opportunity for candidates to develop presentation skills that are crucial for a successful career post PhD, inside and outside of academia.
 If you are curious about the 3MT and developing your presentation skills, come along to the training on offer.
 There is no expectation on you to compete, we are keen for everyone to develop their skills and confidence with presenting research.

-This year's 3MT training is designed to assist HDR candidates of any level develop skills in a wide range of presentation types.
-The 2016 training program will cover how to compose and script presentations, produce graphics and perform with confidence.
-The training dates are as follows:
+This year's 3MT training was designed to assist HDR candidates of any level develop skills in a wide range of presentation types.

 How to enter the 3MT competition